cloud-gov/compliance-docs/TTS-Common-Control-Policy.md

 ## Coordination

 GSA Information Security works in close coordination and collaboration with all of the Services of the GSA, especially the [Technology Transformation Service (TTS)](https://www.gsa.gov/tts).
-TTS Solutions, an office of TTS, is home to multiple infrastructure and security experts.
-Implementations, and recommendations for policy additions and improvements, are constantly coordinated between the two teams.
+TTS is home to multiple infrastructure and security experts, so implementations, and recommendations for policy additions and improvements, are constantly coordinated between the two teams.

 ## Compliance